OfficeDev/office-js/README.md

 <br />

-## Production vs. Beta vs. Alpha versions
+## Production vs. Beta vs. Private versions

 Office.js versioning is described in detail in <https://dev.office.com/docs/add-ins/develop/office-js-versioning>.
 Importantly, there is a large difference between what is in the JS files, versus what are the capabilities of a particular computer (i.e., older or slower-to-update versions of office).